emqx/eip/active/0037-feature-gates.md

 concern.
 The boundary is enforced by:

 * the env-var-only interface (no file the dashboard can write);
-* the schema annotation that makes `features.*` read-only at the REST/dashboard layer;
+* the absence of a `features.*` config branch entirely -- there is nothing in the HOCON config tree for the dashboard to mutate;
 * the absence of an "edit feature gates" UI in the dashboard;
 * boot-time-only evaluation (no SIGHUP-style reload).